System Architecture

 adapters/__init__.pyorguards/__init__.py.
 Package roots should expose only explicit canonical exports. - No

-stay thin and must not rebuild giant
+thin and avoid giant

 exists.
 Example: lens-metric calculation takes a required